jeanlucthumm/code-arena/mds/briefing.md

 1. Rank all attempts

-1. Declare a winner
+1. Declare a winner after running 1:1 tournament rounds (bracket or round-robin) until one attempt beats all others.

-1. Produce a Markdown/HTML report summarizing all attempts
+1. Produce judge-facing artifacts for each matchup plus a final narrative on why the champion defeated the field.

+#### **Tournament Judging Deliverables**

+- For every comparison, capture the paired diffs/tests plus the judge’s short rationale naming the winner.
+- Store the per-match rationales and bracket outcome in a single Markdown report; container logs stay inside the containers unless humans need to inspect them manually.
+- Detect empty or failed attempts by the absence of commits and let the judge treat them as forfeits.

-### **Step 4 — Optional Synthesis Pass**
+### **Step 4 — Optional Synthesis Pass (Deferred)**

-- Provide the judge with the winning implementation + patches from other attempts

-- Ask the editor agent to integrate improvements only if clearly beneficial

-- Generate a final combined implementation

-- Save to:

-  - a special synthesis worktree, or
-  - replace the winning worktree
+- Placeholder for a future editor agent; the current scope stops after tournament judging.

 ### **Step 5 — Human Review**